 When you decide to become a carer, you are pursuing an incredibly rewarding and fulfilling career.
 Moreover, deciding to open up your own nursing home can be an excellent way to give back to your community and provide a place of peace and comfort for your residents.
 There are, however, a number of considerations that you will have to consider and things that you will have to do before you open your doors and start welcoming residents.

 Along with all of the qualifications and certifications that you will have to acquire, you will have to ensure that the facility you operate is fully outfitted and equipped for your future residents.
-You have to be prepared to take on this responsibility if you are opening your own care home and working as a carer yourself.
+You have to be prepared to take on this responsibility if you are opening your own assisted living facility and working as a carer yourself.

 1. Outfit Your Facility Accordingly